texhex/BiosSledgehammer/README.md

 * A log file ``BiosSledgehammer.ps1.log-XX.txt`` is created, where XX is sequentially increased value with each run.
 See [Logfile](#logfile) for details.
 * It checks if the environment is ready (64-bit OS, required folders found, device is from HP etc.).
-* A check is made if communication between BCU (*BiosConfigUtility64.exe*) and the BIOS through WMI is possible by reading the value of *Universally Unique Identifier (UUID)*.
+* A check is made if communication between BCU (*BiosConfigUtility64.exe*) and the BIOS through WMI is possible by reading the value of the setting *Universally Unique Identifier (UUID)* from the BIOS.
+* A search is performed below the [Models folder](#modelsfolder) to locate the matching folder for the current model.
+First an exact match for the model (e.g. if the current model is a *HP EliteBook Folio 1040 G1*, a folder named *HP EliteBook Folio 1040 G1* is expected).
+If this yields no result, a partially search is performed - a sub folder named *1040 G1* will match.
+All configuration is then read from this folder only.
 * It tries to figure out the password the device is using by going through all files in the [PwdFiles folder](#pwdfilesfolder) and trying to change the value of *Asset Tracking Number* to a random value (it will be reverted to the original value at the end).
 An empty password is always tried first.
-* A search is performed below the [Models folder](#modelsfolder) to locate the matching folder for the current model (this is a partial search, so a sub folder named *1040 G1* will match the model *HP EliteBook Folio 1040 G1*).
-All configuration is then read from this folder only.
 * If the file **BIOS-Update.txt** is found, it is read and checked if a BIOS update is required.
 If so, the BIOS update files are locally copied and the update is performed.
 Any **.log* file generated by the update tool is attached to the BIOS Sledgehammer log file.
 Finally, a restart is requested because the actual update is performed during POST.
 See [BIOS Update](#biosupdate) for more details.
 * If the file **TPM-Update.txt** exists, it is read and checked if a TPM update is required.
 This happens by checking if the TPM specification version (1.2 or 2.0) or the TPM firmware are below the configured versions.
 If so, the TPM updates files are locally copied and executed.
 Any **.log* file generated by the update tool is attached to the BIOS Sledgehammer log file.
 Finally, a restart is requested because the actual update is performed during POST.
 See [TPM Update](#tpmupdate) for more details.
 * If the file **BIOS-Password.txt** is found, it is checked if the device is already set to use this password.
-The password is not specified directly (clear), but using a *.bin file name that stores the password encrypted.
+The password is not specified directly (clear), but by using a *.bin file name that stores the password encrypted.
 If the passwords differ, the configured *.bin file is read from the [PwdFiles folder](#pwdfilesfolder) and the password is changed.
 See [BIOS Password](#biospassword) for more details.
 * If the file **BIOS-Settings.txt** exists, it is read and each entry is the name of a BIOS setting that needs to be changed.
 Each entry will be performed as single change (not all in a batch) to detect faulty settings more easily.
 See [BIOS Settings](#biossettings) for more details.

 Return codes (exit code):